What Are the Best Colors for Corporate Branding?JULY 3, 2019| SpeedPro Santa Rosa

 Recently, a study broke down the associations of color in marketing and found that color does play a significant role in establishing a brand’s personality, affecting purchases and influencing likeability and familiarity.
 These findings highlight the importance of color and the need to think deeply about how one wants to brand their company.
 If you’re going to establish a strong brand identity, having a memorable color scheme is a great place to start.

 Since color is such a vital part of a corporate brand, you should also make note that these colors are not going to be just a part of your logo.
-You’ll be using color schemes in your website, storefront, in-store design, staff uniforms and in advertisements.
+You’ll be using color schemes in your website, on vehicle signage , storefront, in-store design, staff uniforms and in advertisements.
 You want to be your color scheme is cohesive and consistent across all of your platforms to increase brand awareness.
 As you will be making it consistent throughout your company, you want to take the time to evaluate the right color scheme so you don’t have to go through a costly rebrand.

 To know which colors you should use for your company, first you need to know the feelings colors typically evoke in audiences.
 Though there are multiple shades of colors and endless variations, the list below describes the main colors companies use to brand themselves and gives some insight into why companies use these colors: